art-in/nano_search/docs/benchmarking.md

 Limitations:

-- results are highly unstable, for both memory and disk indexing/searching, inside container and in host system
+- Results can be unstable (for both memory and disk indexing/searching), in a dev container and on the host system.